multiprocessio/datastation-documentation/tutorials/Query_ClickHouse_with_DataStation.md

 ## Other fields

-Next fill in the username and authentication fields if necessary.
+Next fill in the database, username, and password fields if necessary.
 Leaving these fields blank is ok too.

 ## SSH Proxy [Optional]